The programme consists of several parts, each comprising distinct courses (in total 60 ECTS). Each part is presented below.

 The course concerns leadership – especially managers’ efforts at exercising it – in organizational contexts.
 This means that leadership is set in a variety of contexts in order to facilitate for understanding how leadership both influences and is influenced by broader organizational, societal and cultural conditions.

-The course examines how societal, industry and organizational contexts frames and influences leadership.
+The course examines how societal, industry and organizational contexts frame and influence leadership.
 Elements such as strategy, structures, personnel, competence, and culture are central in order to understand leadership.
 For example, organizational culture in terms of ideas and norms informs how leadership should be exercised.
 The course also discusses the significance of the relational character of leadership as well as the importance of communication.

-The course also discusses some varieties of leadership, discussed by drawing upon metaphorical thinking, such as the leader as a pedagogue, a party-host or the leader as a prophet.
-In addition to that the course also emphasize alternatives to leadership as means of accomplishing coordination in organizations.
-These alternatives - such as management or teamwork – are discussed as alternatives partly in order to facilitate for a distinctive understanding of leadership as powerful form of coordination.
+The course also discusses some varieties of leadership, discussed by drawing upon metaphorical thinking, such as the leader as a pedagogue, a party-host or a prophet.
+In addition to that, the course also emphasize alternatives to leadership as means of accomplishing coordination in organizations.
+These alternatives - such as management or teamwork – are discussed as alternatives partly in order to facilitate a distinctive understanding of leadership as powerful form of coordination.

 A central theme at the course revolves around managerial work and expectations of managers to exercise leadership.
-Following that the course also emphasize the more stressful aspects of managerial work and how managers work with their identity in order to secure some coherence and stability at work.
-A key theme is that it is important to understand how mangers interpret and understand the idea about being a leaders exercising leadership.
+Following that, the course also emphasizes the more stressful aspects of managerial work and how managers work with their identity in order to secure some coherence and stability at work.
+A key theme is that it is important to understand how managers interpret and understand the idea of being a leader exercising leadership.

 Spring semester (April - June)